robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Gold Coast Titans         (away) with a probability of 	90.29%

 Robs Elo predicts 	Wests Tigers              (home) to beat 	Parramatta Eels           (away) with a probability of 	67.12%

+### Round 5 (generated 05/04/2018)

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	66.78%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Sydney Roosters           (away) with a probability of 	77.91%

+Robs Elo predicts 	St George Dragons         (home) to beat 	South Sydney Rabbitohs    (away) with a probability of 	78.69%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	Wests Tigers              (home) with a probability of 	67.32%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	North Queensland Cowboys  (away) with a probability of 	63.58%

+Robs Elo predicts 	Brisbane Broncos          (away) to beat 	Newcastle Knights         (home) with a probability of 	52.42%

+Robs Elo predicts 	Manly Sea Eagles          (away) to beat 	Gold Coast Titans         (home) with a probability of 	55.50%

+Robs Elo predicts 	Penrith Panthers          (away) to beat 	Parramatta Eels           (home) with a probability of 	67.45%